madlypoppy/hello-world/README.md

 Learning Git
 Hello,
 I'm Maddy and will be learning Python from scratch soon.
 First, I'm just getting acquainted with Git.

+Gonna try and add something to this branch locally.